cmcskimming/light/docs/index.md

 ---
 hide:
   - navigation
+  - feedback
 ---

 # <span style="font-family:Comic Neue; font-weight:900">:3c</span>

 Light is a *light*weight, robust, and secure remote wrapper for roblox.
 Read below, or [get started](quick-start/index.md).
-<br>If you like Light or find it interesting, consider [leaving a ⭐](https://github.com/hardlyardi/light) to save it for later, or watching the repository.
+<br>If you like Light or find it interesting, consider [leaving a ⭐](https://github.com/hardlyardi/light/) to save it for later, or watching the repository.

 ## What Light does